Trusting their bodies, listening to their babies and following their instincts.

 Being new parents can be challenging time and your feelings around this can be difficult to understand.
 Especially if your birth has been difficult or not how you had planned, having a safe space to reflect on how your feeling can help you to understand them.
 I found this especially helpful.

 Wanting to help other parents led me to train as a Postnatal Doula.
 It has also led me to work in the NHS in neonatal, maternity, paediatrics and community services for many years.
 My current role is within a NHS Health in Pregnancy Service, supporting women with their emotional wellbeing.
 I have been with the Breastfeeding network since 2009, to help support families with feeding their babies.
 Im also part of #MatExp helping to improve care in our maternity services.
+I also run a facebook page called Loving baby sharing articles, blogs, information and support for parents.

 I am very passionate about making sure that support and evidence based information for families is available.